Illinois Compiled Statutes

 deer hunting shall be established by administrative rule.

-No person may have in his possession any firearm not authorized by
+No person may have in his or her possession any firearm not authorized by

-administrative rule for a specific hunting season when taking deer.
+administrative rule for a specific hunting season when taking deer unless in accordance with the Firearm Concealed Carry Act.

 Persons having a firearm deer hunting permit shall be permitted to